Coutts Lindsay: Marriages

 He first married in 1864 to the distinguished artist, novelist and poet Caroline Blanche Elizabeth Fitzroy (born 1844, died 10 August 1912, London), daughter of the Rt.
 Hon.
 Henry Fitzroy by his wife Hannah Mayer de Rothschild (daughter of Nathan Meyer Rothschild).
 Her portrait by Joseph Middleton Jopling is at the National Portrait Gallery, London.
 His daughter Harriet Euphemia Susan Lindsay married Thomas Selby Henrey, who was father of Robert Selby Henry, who was father of Bobby Henrey.

 Lindsay's first marriage broke down after his founding of the Grosvenor Gallery, with Lady Lindsay taking control of it.
+In the 30 years before her death she then lived in London and Venice, gathering a circle of friends including Alma Tadema, GF Watts and Robert Browning and collecting a number of fine paintings (some of which she left to the National Gallery).
+She also published several volumes of poetry, including From a Venetian Balcony (1903) and Poems of Love and Death (1907).

 They lived separately until her death in 1912; Lindsay's second marriage, in 1912, was to Kate Harriet Burfield (d.
 1937).
 He is buried at St Andrew's Church, Ham.